Centuri Holdings, Inc.

 Cash vs Debt

 Centuri Holdings, Inc. carries $940.9M in total debt against $60.3M in cash reserves — debt is roughly 15.6x the cash position.
 Managing this leverage effectively will be important for long-term financial stability.
-Free cash flow is running at -$30.6M, which bears watching.
-Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+The company is burning cash, with free cash flow at -$30.6M.
+This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 ROE of 4.4% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 3.2% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $2.76B (2022) to $2.98B (2025).